How the Right-Wing Brain Works and What That Means for Progressives

 Rather, we’re talking about the deep-seated impulses that push conservatives (or liberals) to act in a certain way.
 These needn’t be “moral” or “ethical” at all, in the sense of maximizing human happiness, ensuring the greatest good for the greatest number, adhering to a consistent set of rules and principles, and so on.
 Indeed, they may even be highly immoral by such standards—but there’s no denying that they are very real, and must be contended with.

 So how do conservatives think—and more important still, what do we know scientifically about how they think?

-Perhaps the earliest and most influential thinker into this fray was the Berkeley cognitive linguist George Lakoff, with his classic book Moral Politics and many subsequent works (most recently, this item at Huffington Post).
+Perhaps the earliest and most influential thinker into this fray was the Berkeley cognitive linguist George Lakoff, with his classic book Moral Politics and many subsequent works.
 Lakoff’s opening premise is that we all think in metaphors.
 These are not the kind of thing that English majors study, but rather real, physical circuits in the brain that structure our cognition, and that are strengthened the more they are used.
 For instance, we learn at a very early age how things go up and things go down, and then we talk about the stock market and individual fortunes “rising” and “falling”—a metaphor.